bbertka/openai-gpt-review-analyzer/README.md

 ### ARM64 Build

-Run the following command in your terminal:
+Be sure to run this on the same arch node you plan to ultimately execute your pods on.

 ```bash
 ./build-arm64.sh